w5xd/WWVBclock/ReadMe.md

 started when I asked grok.com to design an LED projection system for a certain sized LED (I think .3 inch) to a certain sized letter (I think maybe 1") on a ceiling a certain distance away.
 Grok immediately came back and told me a 100mm focal length lens would do what I asked.
-The geometry of that optical design was not suitable (it required a device about twice as tall as I thought I wanted) but it set me out to understand how to design a one-lens projection system.
+The geometry of that optical design was not suitable (it required a device about twice as tall as this one) but it set me out to understand how to design a one-lens projection system.
 That search led me to this FreeCAD
 <a href='https://github.com/chbergmann/OpticsWorkbench'>Optics Workbench</a>.
 Some experimenting with that
 workbench led me to the package implemented in the 3D printing here: a 38mm diameter, 50mm focal length lens